MITHaystack/HOPS/doc/reference/source/hops4/data_processing/calibration_operators/MHO_PolarizationRelabeler.rst

 performs an analogous swap on two-character polarization-product labels (e.g., ``XX`` -> ``YY``) along the polarization-product axis of visibility and weight containers.
-Both operators are scoped to specific stations and are used to correct antenna feed labeling in phase-calibration and visibility data.
+Both operators are scoped to specific stations and are used to correct antenna feed labeling in both phase-calibration and visibility data.

 Control File Trigger